Garrett Jones

 Garrett Thomas Jones (born June 21, 1981) is an American former professional baseball first baseman and right fielder.
-He played in Major League Baseball (MLB) for the Minnesota Twins, Pittsburgh Pirates, Miami Marlins and New York Yankees.
+He played in Major League Baseball (MLB) for the Minnesota Twins, Pittsburgh Pirates, Miami Marlins, and New York Yankees, and in Nippon Professional Baseball (NPB) for the Yomiuri Giants.

 High school

 In 1999, Jones graduated from Victor J. Andrew High School in Tinley Park, Illinois.

 Professional career

 Atlanta Braves

 Jones was drafted by the Atlanta Braves in the 14th round of the 1999 Major League Baseball Draft.
 Jones started his pro career with the GCL Braves in 1999.
 Jones played for the Danville Braves in 2000 and 2001.
 In May 2002, Jones was released after three seasons in the Braves' minor league system.

 Minnesota Twins

 Jones signed with the Minnesota Twins on May 24, 2002.
 In 2002, Jones played for the Quad Cities River Bandits.
 In 2003, Jones played for the Fort Myers Miracle.
 Jones split the 2004 season with Fort Myers and the New Britain Rock Cats.
 From 2005–2008, he played for the Rochester Red Wings, the Twins' AAA affiliate.
 On May 15, 2007, Jones made his major league debut, recording his first hit in the seventh inning, a single off Cleveland Indians pitcher Paul Byrd.

 Jones appeared in 31 games with the Twins in 2007.
 Jones became a free agent at the end of the 2008 season.